-On 3 December 1810 the governor of NSW Lachlan Macquarie determined the location for Richmond’s future church, school-house and burial ground.
+On 3 December 1810, the governor of the British penal colony of New South Wales, Lachlan Macquarie, determined the location for Richmond’s future church, school-house and burial ground.
 In his diary he described the scene: ‘a very beautiful elevated bank immediately above this fine basin of fresh water’.
-When he returned on January 8 1811, the governor instructed the surveyor James Meehan to mark out this location with strong posts to define the boundaries.
+When he returned on 8 January 1811, the governor instructed the surveyor James Meehan to mark out this location with strong posts to define the boundaries.
 The name Richmond was painted on a board and nailed to a high post ‘immediately above and overlooking Pugh’s Lagoon…where it is intended to erect the church of Richmond’.

 The iron palisade front fence and memorial gates were commissioned to celebrate the jubilee of the consecration of the church in 1891 and were constructed by George Robertson of Windsor.
 The beautiful Onus window above the altar, presented in 1891 by Joseph Onus (1818-1895) was made by Sydney firm, Goodlet & Smith at a cost of £70.
 The two other stained glass windows were given by members of the Vindin and Stewart families.
 Set back from the road to the west of the church, the Rectory was designed by Edmund Blacket and completed in 1848.
 The design was reputedly similar to that of Bishop Broughton’s former vicarage in Farnham, England.